Tulip Time FAQ

 The tulips in Pella are intentionally planted to be at their best during Tulip Time.
-The gardeners plant a broad variety of tulips with differing maturation dates for the best chance at some color for the festival.
-However, Mother Nature always has the last word, so it’s hard to perfectly predict when isthe optimal opportunity to see the most tulips in full bloom.
+The gardeners plant a broad variety of tulips with differing maturation dates for the best chance of blooms for the festival.
+However, Mother Nature always has the last word, so it’s hard to perfectly predict when is the optimal opportunity to see the most tulips in full bloom.
+After all, bulbs are planted back in October and November of the year before!
 But, it’s fairly safe to say that you should see beds of tulips in bloom from the week before Tulip Time through the week after.

 Who sponsors/supports the Pella Tulip Time festival?